 Sweet Potato and “Un-Fried” Bean Tacos

-Although I can’t claim it’s traditional, I found a way to enjoy my creamy beans while doing good for my body.
+Although it’s not traditional, I’ve been enjoying my creamy beans with a little bit of Asian ingredient sprinkled in.
 I usually use black beans – sometimes out of the can, sometimes cooked from dried beans.
 I’ve always been partial to them.
 But you can use pinto beans as well.
 As part of the seasoning, I use gluten-free soy sauce and dijon mustard.
 I know.
 It sounds very unconventional.
 But you should really give it a try.
-Through my kitchen experimentation, I found that soy sauce and dijon mustard or balsamic vinegar go really well together when cooked (meaning heated to boiling or near boiling).
+Through my kitchen experimentation, I found that soy sauce and dijon mustard or balsamic vinegar go really well together when cooked (heated to boiling or near boiling).
 It’s purely anecdotal, of course.
 I’m not a trained cook or chef, but I do know what tastes good – to me (my family & friends included), at least.

 They make a very attractive appetizer for a get together.
 Or you can serve them as a healthy main dish.